 The war in Syria, one of the worst humanitarian crises the world has faced since World War II, continues to have devastating and tragic consequences for its people.
 It is also having an increasingly destabilising impact on the wider region, through the displacement of people, the spread of terrorism, the exacerbation of political and sectarian differences.

-(f) Support the resilience of the Syrian population and Syrian society.
+(f) support the resilience of Syria’s population and society.

-These objectives were endorsed by the Foreign Affairs Council Conclusions of 3 April 2017 that, together with the Joint Communication by the High Representative and the Commission of 14 March 2017, form the EU Strategy for Syria, a country specific part of the EU regional strategy for Syria, Iraq and the Da'esh threat adopted in March 2015 and reviewed in May 2016.
+These objectives were endorsed by the Foreign Affairs Council Conclusions of 3 April 2017 that, together with the Joint Communication by the then High Representative and the Commission of 14 March 2017, form the EU Strategy for Syria.
+It was further reinforced by Foreign Affairs Council conclusions of 16 April 2018.

-The EU has been at the forefront of the work done to put Syrian chemical weapons under international control, to eventually lead to their destruction.
+The EU has been at the forefront of the work done to put Syrian chemical weapons) under international control, to eventually lead to their destruction.
 In March 2016, the EU provided funding of 4.6 million euros to the Organisation for Prohibition of Chemical Weapons (OPCW) special missions in the Syrian Arab Republic, including activities related to the OPCW Fact Finding Mission and the Joint Investigative Mechanism (UNSCR 2235).
-The Seventh Joint Investigative Mechanism (JIM) report was published in October 2017.
-The EU delivered a statement in the OPCW on 15 March 2018.

-The EU Delegation to Syria expatriate staff continues to operate from Beirut, carrying out regular missions to Damascus.
+The expatriate staff of the EU Delegation to Syria continues to operate from Beirut, carrying out regular missions to Damascus.

 Factsheet - The EU and the Syria crisis 2020